ClaudeBot/hubot-longtext/README.md

 __This script relies on a new Hubot [v2.17.0](https://github.com/github/hubot/blob/master/CHANGELOG.md#v2170) feature known as ['response middleware'](https://github.com/github/hubot/pull/1021).
 It WILL NOT work on older versions of Hubot.__

 A Hubot script for handling long messages by returning a link to an online paste containing the message.

+This script is useful for _automatically_ capturing long Hubot responses (e.g. help text) that would otherwise flood your chat channel / room.
+A captured response is then converted into an online paste, and a link to the paste is returned.

 See [`src/longtext.coffee`](src/longtext.coffee) for full documentation.